iamdevhk/CSS545-Initial-Mockup/README.md

 # CSS545-Initial-Mockup

 Initial Mockup - Blood Bank

-Please download the word/ pdf file to see the UI mockups, Thank you Team Members : Hari Krishnan Raj Kumar, Lakshmi KS, Nidhi Kumar, Shristi Shrivastava
+Please download the word/ pdf file to see the UI mockups, Thank you

+Team Members : Hari Krishnan Raj Kumar, Lakshmi KS, Nidhi Kumar, Shristi Shrivastava
-Data flow:
-This below diagram explains how the user accesses all the functionalities and how the User interacts with.

-UI Mockup:
+Data flow & UI Mockup:
 Please download the word/ pdf file to see the UI mockups, Thank you